YourAverage7zipFan/tinymc/README.md

 - 32MB RAM
 - Win95 or higher (?)
-- Basically any x86 CPU
+- Basically any x86 CPU (for prebuilt binary)

 Tested on Intel Pentium M. A consistent 30FPS can be achieved on default settings.